 Generally speaking the work-based option is best suited to existing employees who are already in a relevant job role and would flourish by being offered the opportunity to gain a nationally recognised qualification.

-How do they find an employer?
+How do I find an employer?

 Eastleigh College is committed to working with local employers to offer our students a fantastic range of Apprenticeship opportunities.
 A list of the latest employer vacancies can be viewed here.